ASP.NET SAML Single Sign-On (SSO) using miniOrange As IDP

 B] Configure the identity provider metadata manually:

-SAML X509 Certificate fields respectively.
+and SAML X509 Certificate fields respectively.

 Click Save to save your IDP details.